guitargeek/tmva-to-xgboost/README.md

 ### Note about options

 For some TMVA trainings, the response needs to be normalized by the number of trees.
 This can be enables with the `--norm` options.
 Sometimes, one also has to get the score from the `purity` XML attribute instead of the one names `res`.
-This can be done with the `--do-purity` option.
+This can be done with the `--use_purity` option.

 Some TMVA trainings also have a different boosting weight for each tree. these trainings are not supported by XGBoost.